 - Work-term expectations and requirements

-The Global Engagement Office and Co-op assist international students in applying for a Co-op work permit when first being admitted to the Interdisciplinary Co-op Program.
+The Global Engagement Office and Co-op Program Office assist international students in applying for a Co-op work permit when first being admitted to the Interdisciplinary Co-op Education Program.
 For instructions, required documents, and other important information about applying for or extending a co-op work permit visit this online UBC resource.

 Note: Within the resources contact information for the Vancouver campus may be provided.
 For all Okanagan based students be use to connect with the UBCO Global Engagement Office.

-If you have questions about your work permit eligibility, contact the Co-op Office.
+If you have questions about your work permit eligibility, contact the Co-op Program Office.